-Our neighbors own a boat and have invited my husband and me, plus another couple, to come aboard for drinks, appetizers and a late afternoon sail.
+Our neighbors own a boat and have invited my husband and me, plus another couple, to come aboard for drinks, appetizers, and a late afternoon sail.
 What do I wear to look casual but classy?
 Thanks, Lynne

 A happy hour boat ride sounds like a lot of fun!
-Since you’ll be on the water, a nautical inspired outfit is always chic.
+Since you’ll be on the water, a nautical-inspired outfit is always chic.
 Here are some sailing outfits and tips for what to wear to a boat party.

 1. Wear Nautical Colors

 Whether you are going for a slow sailboat ride or a quick motorboat cruise you can’t go wrong wearing traditional sailing flag colors.
-Blue, white, black and tan with dashes of bright red, yellow and green will put you in a relaxed boating party mood make you look like you have been on the water all your life.
+Blue, white, black and tan with dashes of bright red, yellow, and green will put you in a relaxed boating party mood and make you look like you have been on the water all your life.

 2. Keep Clothing Basic but not Boring

 You are going to be climbing in and out of the boat, shifting around in your seat, and maybe even getting up to cross the deck in wavy waters.
 So make it easy and don’t wear anything too fussy or busy like a frilly top, or your favorite silky pants.
 You need more sturdy basics.